-My name is Federico, and I am an Assistant Professor in Network Science.
-Before joining CEU I was a PostDoc at University College London and the Brain & Spine Institute in Paris.
+My name is Federico, and I am an Associate Professor in Network Science.
+Before joining CEU (where I was a Research Fellow and an Assistant Professor before my current position) I was a PostDoc at University College London and the Brain & Spine Institute in Paris.
 I hold a PhD from Queen Mary University of London (under the supervision of Vito Latora).
 Before that, I received BSc and MSc degrees in statistical physics from Sapienza University of Rome.

 I am Chair of NetSci2023, the flagship conference of the Network Science Society whose next European edition will be held in Vienna (we expect more than 1000 participants!).
 I am a former Elected Chair of the Young Researchers of the Complex Systems Society, and a current Elected Member of its council.
-My research (h-index=20, 33+ publications) has appeared in top high-impact factor journals including Nature Physics, Science Advances, Nature Human Behavior, Nature Reviews Physics, Physics Reports and many others.
+My research has appeared in several international journals, including Nature Physics, Science Advances, Nature Human Behavior, Nature Reviews Physics, Physics Reports and many others.
 I am the editor of the book 'Higher-order systems' for the Springer series Understanding Complex Systems.
 I am part of the Program Committees of NetSci, CCS, IC2S2 and CompleNet, an elected member of the Council of the Complex Systems Society and a former elected Chair of the young researchers of the Complex Systems Society.
-I am the Network Associate Editor for (Nature) Communications Physics (impact factor 6.4), the little sister of Nature Communications, for which I curate publications in the field of network science and complex systems.
+I am the Network Associate Editor for (Nature) Communications Physics, the little sister of Nature Communications, for which I curate publications in the field of network science and complex systems.
 In 2021 I have also guest-edited the first ever Focus Collection for this journal, on the topic of 'Higher-order interaction networks'.

 In 2021 I received the Early Career Prize in Statistical and NonLinear Physics of the European Physical Society: